pandas-dev/pandas/doc/source/development/extending.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-We provide a test suite for ensuring that your extension arrays satisfy the expected behavior.
+We provide a test suite for ensuring that your extension arrays satisfy the expected behaviour.
 To use the test suite, you must provide several pytest fixtures and inherit from the base test class.
 The required fixtures are found in https://github.com/pandas-dev/pandas/blob/master/pandas/tests/extension/conftest.py.